sola-st/PyTy/README.md

   ```
       docker build -t icse2024 .
   ```
 3. Choose between FAST MODE, which computes the final results from pre-computed intermediate results and should take less than 30 minutes, and SLOW MODE, which trains the neural models and may take several hours, depending on hardware.
+We also added PERSONAL MODE to use the tool to fix new bugs in other repositories.

   - FAST MODE (less than 30 minutes):

     - Evaluation:
       - RQ1: Inspect `./src/eval_code/CSV/RQ1.csv`, which contains the manual labels of the two annotators before their discussion (Section 6.1.2 of the paper).
-(TODO: explain what's shown in this file)
+The column B and C contain the independent labels of the annotators and column C the final agreement after the discussion.
+Column J has the overall results.
       - RQ2: Run `docker run icse2024 python src/RQ2_reproduce_results.py`, which produces Table 1 of the paper.
 (TODO: explain what data is used to compute the table and where this data comes from)
       - RQ3: Run `docker run icse2024 python src/RQ3_reproduce_results.py`, which produces Table 2 (first and last block of the table) of the paper.
 (TODO: explain what data is used to compute the table and where this data comes from)
       - RQ4a: Run `docker run icse2024 python src/RQ4a_reproduce_results.py`, which produces Table 2 (second block of the table) of the paper.
 (TODO: explain what data is used to compute the table and where this data comes from)